Last updated on March 12th, 2018 at 01:19 pm

 Start making the sauce while the meatballs are baking.
 Heat the olive oil in a large skillet over medium-high heat.
 Add the garlic and cook for about 30 seconds until aromatic.

-Add all of the remaining sauce ingredients and whisk well.
+Add all of the remaining sauce ingredients, except for the parsley, and whisk well.
 Bring to a boil, then turn down the heat to a simmer and cook for about 15 minutes or until the sauce has thickened and reduced by about half.

 Add the meatballs to the sauce and toss them around making sure they are fully covered in sauce.
 Simmer for another 5 minutes.